June 24, 2025

 What story do you want to write

-before the agents finish
+before the agents finished

 scripting the rest?

-do need to shape it, architect
+system, but we do need to shape

-it, audit it, inject humanity
+it, architect it, audit it,

-into its logic.
+inject humanity into its logic.

 Because the system that runs